jianlin-cheng/Cryo2Struct/README.md

 ```

 2. **Running Cryo2Struct**
 The deep learning requires trained atom and amino acid type models.
-The trained models are available in [Cryo2Struct Havard Dataverse](https://doi.org/10.7910/DVN/GQCTTD).
+The trained models are available in [Cryo2Struct Harvard Dataverse](https://doi.org/10.7910/DVN/GQCTTD).
 Use the following to download the trained models.

 ```
 mkdir models